rwpogge/MODS2025/GUIs/iTerm/readme.md

-# iTerm - interactive ICIMACS command terminal
+# iTerm - ICIMACS terminal

 iTerm is a Qt4 GUI that implements a "terminal" style command interface to communicate with the MODS instrument control system at the ICIMACS